Proxy

 Logging

 Configure request logging for the proxy.
 You can specify request and response headers to log.
-By default, Cache-Control, Last-Modified and User-Agent request headers are logged:
+By default, Cache-Control, Last-Modified, and User-Agent request headers are logged:

 logging: